A Brief Timeline of Black Higher Education

 1890

-Second Morrill Land-Grant Act forbids exclusion of Black people in state higher education systems.
+Second Morrill Land-Grant Act forbids racial discrimination in admissions.

 -